|Home Wiki Studies Forum Groups Blog Video Images News|

 It may take some time, but go through the routine in your mind- focus on the breathing, then think about your body, is anything not relaxed?
 The mind will follow.

 This point about the body being tensed is important.
 While experiencing anxiety, our muscles tense up.
 Shoulder and abdomen/stomach muscles but also leg and arm muscles will be tensed.
-Becoming aware of this and deliberately relaxing them will help you let go of the anxiety.
+Becoming aware of this and deliberately relaxing your body will help your mind let go of the anxiety.

 Breathe in and deliberately relax your stomach muscles as much as possible - let your abdomen swell as you inhale and feel the tension and anxiety being held in that area melt away as you breathe into it.
 Imagine the anxiety is just being pushed out by your inhaling.
 Then breathe out and imagine the anxiety is just being exhaled.
 Repeat.